UnivaCorporation/urb-k8s/README.md

 Please see the [Universal Resource Broker core](https://github.com/UnivaCorporation/urb-core) project for more architectual details.

+## Doing a Quick Trial

+In order to do a quick trial there is no need to clone and build a whole project.
+There is an installation script which can be downloaded with `curl -O https://raw.githubusercontent.com/UnivaCorporation/urb-k8s/master/install/inst_urb.sh && chmod a+x inst_urb.sh` and used to install URB on existing Kubernetes cluster from pre-built docker images hosted on [DockerHub](hub.docker.com/u/univa) and Kubernetes yaml files from this repository.
+In addtinion to URB service, several ready to use Mesos frameworks (run `./inst_urb.sh --help` for more information) can be installed as well.
+For example following command will install URB master service, Marathon and Chronos frameworks as well as Spark:

+`./inst_urb.sh -c urb,urb-marathon,urb-chronos,urb-spark`

+Upon execution of the above command, Marathon and Chronos URLs will be displayed as well as Spark driver pod will become available (see more detailes on running Spark examples below).
+Local URB configuration file `urb.conf` with custom framework configuration sections for the installed Mesos frameworks can be modified and reloaded (see [Updating URB configuration](/Updating URB configuration/))

+Above installation can be deleted with following command:

+`./inst_urb.sh --remove -c urb,urb-marathon,urb-chronos,urb-spark,urb-zoo`

+## Build URB

 The following steps need to be done to perform a project build:

 ## Install `kubectl` and `minikube`